Germany: Men-only clubs could lose tax breaks | DW | 10.11.2019

 It was speculated at the time that the court's decision could affect other men-only clubs.
 But despite the ruling, hundreds of single-sex sports, music and educational groups continue to enjoy tax breaks.

-Recognition of non-profit status is a prerequisite for tax breaks.
-Charities are exempt from turnover or value-added (sales) tax and members can offset their donations from their income taxes.
+Recognition of nonprofit status is a prerequisite for tax breaks.
+Charities are exempt from turnover or value-added (sales) tax and members can offset their donations against their income taxes.

 mm/aw (AFP, dpa)